 How much does it cost to charge an electric car?

-Typically, the cost of charging an EV is roughly 17 pence per kWh and Pod Point estimates the cost of fully charging a 60kWh vehicle at home to be between £9 - £9.90.
+On average, the cost of fully charging an electric car at home is about £15.10 (based on a battery size of 54kWh at a rate of 28p/kWh).
 Usually, EV drivers will tend to do most of their charging at home as it tends to be more convenient and although public charge points can vary in price, it is often cheaper to charge at home.

 EV charging point installation